escapin/bayesianNetworks/README.md

 Bayesian networks are data structures that map the relationship between events in terms of their probability.

 More specifically, a bayesian network is a **direct acyclic graph** where each _node_ corresponds to a random variable (either descrete or continus) and each _direct arc_ from node _X_ to node _Y_ means that _X_ has a _direct influence_ on _Y_.
-This direct influence is called _[Conditional Probability Distribution](https://en.wikipedia.org/wiki/Conditional_probability_distribution)_ (**CPD**) that quantifies the effect of the parents on the node.
+The direct influence is called _[Conditional Probability Distribution](https://en.wikipedia.org/wiki/Conditional_probability_distribution)_ (**CPD**) that quantifies the effect of the parents on the node.

-Each _direct arc_ has a specific conditional probability distribution, which in case the random variables are discrete, can be represented as a _[Conditional Probability Table](https://en.wikipedia.org/wiki/Conditional_probability_table)_ (**CPT**) listing the probability that the child node takes on each of its different values for each combination of values of its parents.
+Each node in a bayesian network has a specific _CPD_.
+In case the random variables are discrete, the _CPD_ can be represented as a _[Conditional Probability Table](https://en.wikipedia.org/wiki/Conditional_probability_table)_ (**CPT**).
+The _CPT_ lists the probability that the child node takes on each of its different values for each combination of values of its parents.

 ### Learning

 The topology (structure) and the parameters of each CPD can be both learned from data.
-However, since learning structure is much harder than learning parameters, we have designed the topology of the network according to the method given in Chapter 14.2 of _[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/)_.
+However, since learning structure is much harder than learning parameters, we have designed the topology of the network according to the method given in Chapter 14.2 of the book _[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/)_.

 ## Dependencies

 * MATLAB (https://www.mathworks.com/products/matlab.html)
 * The Bayes Net Toolbox (BNT) for MATLAB (https://github.com/bayesnet/bnt)